-To require higher density housing options and a variety of lot sizes on land within the Brightwater Development Area between Pitfure Stream, State Highway 6, and Lord Rutherford Road through the use of a mandatory mix of lot sizes and encourage Compact Density Development in this area through the use of a non-notification provision. - 6.16.3.2 To rationalise the provision of industrial land so that the effects of industrial activities are minimised. - 6.16.3.3 To manage subdivision and development of industrial land in Brightwater to avoid significant flood hazard risks on the site or beyond the site. - To manage subdivision and development of residential land in the Brightwater Development Area between Pitfure Stream, State Highway 6, and Lord Rutherford Road to avoid significant flood hazard risks on the site and beyond the site. - 6.16.3.4 To ensure suitable land and infrastructure is available in Brightwater for residential and business use, and for active and passive recreation. - 6.16.3.5 To develop access to and along the Wairoa River between the former railway reserve and Bryant Road. - 6.16.3.6 To facilitate additional access from the residential area to the Brightwater school. - 6.16.3.7 To support landscape and streetscape initiatives and the retention of heritage buildings and trees that contribute to the character and amenity of Brightwater. - Area between Pitfure Stream, State Highway 6 in the Brightwater Development Mitigation methods at the time of subdivision and building.
+To require higher density housing options and a variety of lot sizes on land within the Brightwater Development Area between Pitfure Stream, State Highway 6, and Lord Rutherford Road through the use of a mandatory mix of lot sizes and encourage Compact Density Development in this area through the use of a non-notification provision. - 6.16.3.2 To rationalise the provision of industrial land so that the effects of industrial activities are minimised. - 6.16.3.3 To manage subdivision and development of industrial land in Brightwater to avoid significant flood hazard risks on the site or beyond the site. - To manage subdivision and development of residential land in the Brightwater

+Development Area between Pitfure Stream, State Highway 6, and Lord Rutherford Road to avoid significant flood hazard risks on the site and beyond the site. - 6.16.3.4 To ensure suitable land and infrastructure is available in Brightwater for residential and business use, and for active and passive recreation. - 6.16.3.5 To develop access to and along the Wairoa River between the former railway reserve and Bryant Road. - 6.16.3.6 To facilitate additional access from the residential area to the Brightwater school. - 6.16.3.7 To support landscape and streetscape initiatives and the retention of heritage buildings and trees that contribute to the character and amenity of Brightwater. - 6.16.3.8 To manage road noise received from State Highway 6 in the Brightwater Development Area between Pitfure Stream, State Highway 6, and Lord Rutherford Road through mitigation methods at the time of subdivision and building.